 Corruption is a high risk for companies operating in Mongolia, stemming from political corruption and pervasive judicial corruption.
 Key anti-corruption legislation includes the Criminal Code and the Anti-Corruption Law, which prohibit active and passive bribery and the abuse of functions.
-The legislation lacks a clear definition for anti-corruption offenses and is inconsistently enforced.
+The legislation lacks a clear definition of anti-corruption offenses and is inconsistently enforced.
 Facilitation payments are a grey area, and gifts are not expressly mentioned in the legislation but are likely to be considered bribery.
-The maximum punishment is up to ten years' imprisonment and fines.
+The maximum punishment is up to ten years’ imprisonment and fines.
 Mongolia has ratified the United Nations Convention against Corruption.

 Last updated: May 2016

 There is a high risk of corruption in the judicial system.
 Corruption, nepotism and human rights violations are attributed to the judiciary being weak in Mongolia (BTI 2016).
-The judiciary's independence is guaranteed under the constitution; however, outside influences exist (HRR 2014).
-A lack of guidance, staff and resources make the judiciary susceptible to corruption, especially when large sums of money are involved (e.g., cases pitting large foreign corporations against a domestic government agency or a well-connected private Mongolian citizen) (ICS 2015).
+The judiciary’s independence is guaranteed under the constitution; however, outside influences exist (HRR 2014).
+A lack of guidance, staff, and resources make the judiciary susceptible to corruption, especially when large sums of money are involved (e.g., cases pitting large foreign corporations against a domestic government agency or a well-connected private Mongolian citizen) (ICS 2015).
 Irregular payments or bribes to obtain favorable judicial decisions are often exchanged (GCR 2015-2016).

 Companies find that existing laws are not effective for making the business environment transparent and corruption-free, and the legal framework lacks efficiency when challenging regulations or settling disputes (Asia Foundation, Sep.
 2015; GCR 2015-2016).
-Two-thirds of Mongolian survey respondents perceived their treatment by judiciary to be unfair (Asia Foundation, Jun.
+Two-thirds of Mongolian survey respondents perceived their treatment by the judiciary to be unfair (Asia Foundation, Jun.
 2015).

 The 2015 conviction and imprisonment of three mining sector employees suggests that Mongolian courts do not fully adhere to principles of due process.
 Foreign investors are at risk of being coerced into settling legal disputes on disadvantageous terms, and of having their exit visa denied (ICS 2015; Forbes, Nov.
 2014).